 1) getting an indication from upper layers that the application layer identifier has been changed; or

-NOTE: The UE implementation ensures that the value of the self-assigned source layer-2 ID is different from any other self-assigned source layer-2 ID(s) in use for 5G ProSe direct discovery as specified in clause 6.2.14, clause 6.2.15 and clause 8.2.1 and is different from any other provisioned destination layer-2 ID(s) as specified in clause 5.2.

 2) timer T5100 expiry,

 then:

 1) change the value of the source layer-2 ID self-assigned by the UE for the 5G ProSe communication over PC5;

+NOTE 1: The UE implementation ensures that the value of the self-assigned source layer-2 ID is different from any other self-assigned source layer-2 ID(s) in use for 5G ProSe direct discovery as specified in clause 6.2.14, clause 6.2.15 and clause 8.2.1 and is different from any other provisioned destination layer-2 ID(s) as specified in clause 5.2.

 2) if the data unit(s) contains IP data, change the value of the source IP address self-assigned by the UE for 5G ProSe communication over PC5;

+NOTE X: How to change and randomise the UE's source layer-2 ID and source IP address including IP prefix (if used) is specified in clause 5.5 of 3GPP TS 33.536 [37] with the consideration of replacing V2X with 5G ProSe.

 3) provide an indication to upper layers that the source layer-2 ID, or the source IP address, or both the source layer-2 ID and the source IP address are changed;